MOOCdb/MOOCdbDocs/docs/Translation software.rst

 **********************
 Files from edX for a course called <course name>
 **********************
 If your course is through edX you would get the files shown below.
-The most important and perhaps most tedious to process is the tracking log files.
+The most important and perhaps most tedious is processing the tracking log files.
 To process the tracking log files and get into MOOCdb format, we provide the following detailed instructions.
- * To run the software you may want to download the VM from .
-And request the pem file from kalyan@csail.mit.edu.
+ * Option 1: To run the software you may want to download a VM from Amazon cloud.
+This virtual machine image comes with all packages installed required to run the MOOCdb pipeline.
+To get a link to the image and request the pem file, please email kalyan@csail.mit.edu.
- * Provision the disk space (hard disk) such that there is atlease three times the size of the decrypted- uncompressed file size of the tracking logs.
+        * When instantiating this virtual machine on Amazon or locally, please provision the disk space (hard disk) such that there is atlease three times the size of the decrypted- uncompressed file size of the tracking logs.
+ * Option 2: Install all the packages on your local machine
+        * The following packages are required on a MOOCdb machine
+        #.
+Unidecode package available at
+        #. ijson package available at
+        #. install python-setuptools
+        #. install pip using sudo easy_install pip
+        #.
+Install pandas
+                * Make sure your Pandas version is higher than 0.14.0.
+If it is below that you would have to update Pandas by running pip install pandas --upgrade
+                * You may have to upgrade numpy and numexpr before upgrading pandas if upgrading pandas gives you an error.
+                The command to upgrade numpy and numexpr is the same pip install numpy --upgrade
+                        pip install numexpr --upgrade
  * Download the code from MOOCdb github.
 The three code repositories that you would download are *https://github.com/MOOCdb/import.openedx.diagnosis